Remarks on effects of projective phase on eigenstate thermalization hypothesis: Conclusion and discussion

 We also performed numerical calculations for $(1+1)$-dimensional $\mathbb{Z}_2\times\mathbb{Z}_2$-symmetric/$\mathbb{Z}_3\times\mathbb{Z}_3$-symmetric spin chains, and $(2+1)$-dimensional $\mathbb{Z}_2$ gauge theory.
 All of the models have indeed the 1-dimensional ETH-violating operators, and their mechanisms are boiled down to the general discussion above.
 We can thus conclude that our treatment indeed results in the ETH-violation for these concrete examples.

 As an outlook, the application of our formulation to other groups would be possible since essential mixture of the symmetry sectors are common to the $\mathbb{Z}_N\times\mathbb{Z}_N$ case.
 It allows us to find the breakdown of the ETH for broader class of systems with higher-form symmetry including lattice gauge theories.
-It would be also interesting to explore consequences of the mixed 't Hooft anomaly on thermalization processes.
+In \cite{Lashkari:2016vgj}, the local ETH leads to the subsystem ETH for the 0-dimensional subsystems.
+On the other hand, Many 0-form symmetries nest in general 2-dimensional CFTs, and thus the result in this paper means the violation of the ETH for the 1-dimensional operators.
+This observation motivate us to consider consequences for the subsystem ETH for 1-dimensional subsystems in the context of CFTs.
+It would also be interesting to explore consequences of the mixed 't Hooft anomaly on thermalization processes in our various gauge theories such as Yang-Mills theories \cite{Hayata:2023puo,Biswas:2022env}.
 We hope our results shed light on non-equilibrium dynamics for various quantum field theories and quantum many-body systems.